 The Village of Tong, Salop

-The village of Tong, Shropshire has much to commend itself.
-This web site gives information about the village, the magnificent church and promotes the book 'Discovering Tong' that has complete information all about the village.
-We include a 'reference section' that give other background information about the village: the archaeological dig of Tong Castle.
+The village of Tong, Shropshire has a great deal to commend itself.
+This web site promotes the recent book 'Discovering Tong' that describes all about the village.

-Tong is located on the Shropshire ➚ - Staffordshire ➚ county boundary north west of Birmingham, UK.
-Its northern boundary is Watling Street ➚ (A5), an important Roman road leading from London to Holyhead.
-Tong parish is dissected by the A41 - a major trunk road from London to Chester ➚.
-Another road, now re-routed and all but forgotten is the road South to Worcester ➚ which was a highway up to the nineteenth century joining the A41 at Tong Norton.
+Tong is located on the Shropshire - Staffordshire county boundary north west of Birmingham, UK.
+Its northern boundary is Watling Street (A5), an important Roman road leading from London to Holyhead.
+The parish is dissected by the A41 - a major trunk road from London to Chester.
+Another road, now re-routed and all but forgotten is the road south to Worcester via Bridgnorth which was a highway up to the nineteenth century joining the A41 at Tong Norton.

 The name of Tong is most likely derived from the 'tongue' of land formed by the two streams that define the southern and western boundaries of the parish.
-To the East are remnants of the ancient oak woodland that provided hunting grounds - and a hiding place for King Charles II after the Battle of Worcester in 1651.
-To the North is Weston Park ➚ the ancient seat of the Bridgeman family (the Earls of Bradford), now best known as a venue of pop concerts ➚.
-It has been the prestigious meeting place for talks ( Northern Ireland ➚ July 2001) and G8 leaders ➚ 1998).
-By contrast just to the south is the large R.A.F. training base at Cosford ➚ which houses an extensive aeronautical museum.
+To the east are remnants of the ancient oak woodland that provided hunting grounds - and a hiding place for King Charles II after the Battle of Worcester in 1651.
+To the north is Weston Park the ancient seat of the Bridgeman family (the Earls of Bradford)).
+By contrast just to the south is the large RAF training base at Cosford ➚ which houses an extensive aeronautical museum.